cometchat-pro-tutorials/angular-chat-push-notifications/README.md

 - Download the repository [here](https://github.com/cometchat-pro-tutorials/angular-one-on-one-chat.git) or by running `git clone https://github.com/cometchat-pro-tutorials/angular-one-on-one-chat.git`
 - Install all dependencies by running `npm install` in the project folder
 - Go to `src/environments/environment.ts` file and paste the APP id
+- Go to [Firebase console](https://console.firebase.google.com/) and click Add Project and create a new project
+- When your project is created click Add new app and select web
+- Copy all the config values to `src/environments/environment.ts`
+- Inside `firebase-messaging-sw.js`, replace 'YOUR-SENDER-ID' with the actual value from Firebase
 - Start the application by running `npm start` in the aplication folder
 - Go to http://localhost:4200